fgsumer/GitPro/backend/README.md

 ## Deploying to Heroku

 **NOTE:** While trying to deploy changes to heroku, firstly cli redirects you to browser and requires you to login to heroku with your e-mail.
 After logging in:

+**ONLY IF YOU HAVE CHANGED ANYTHING ON BACKEND FOLDER DO THIS '$ GIT PUSH HEROKU MASTER', OTHERWISE YOU CAN JUST MAKE '$ HEROKU OPEN':**

 ```
 $ git add .